-Things to Do: For fall leaf peeping, stay in Toronto and take a ferry to Toronto Island Park or take a road trip to parks like Algonquin Park (or splurge on a train tour of Agawa Canyon).
+Things to Do: For fall leaf peeping, stay in Toronto and take a ferry to Toronto Island Park or go for a road trip to parks like Algonquin Park (or splurge on a train tour of Agawa Canyon).
 Quirkier fall activities in Ontario include cranberry harvest festivities at Muskoka Lakes Winery.

 San Juan, Puerto Rico

-Where to Stay: New hotel Palacio Provincial brings modern decor to a beautifully restored building, with airy rooms starting at $161 a night in September.
-For a family-friendly San Juan lodging option, the Verdanza Hotel in Isla Verde starts at $178 for the same time period, and includes a water spray park for kids in the pool area.
+Where to Stay: New hotel Palacio Provincial brings modern decor to a beautifully restored building, with airy rooms starting at $135 a night in September.
+For a family-friendly San Juan lodging option, the Verdanza Hotel in Isla Verde starts at $161 for the same time period, and includes a water spray park for kids in the pool area.

 Things to Do: Taking photos in scenic Old San Juan and near El Morro fortress is a must, as is visiting Puerto Rico’s beautiful beaches including Playa Condado or Isla Verde.
 It’s also worth making a trip to explore the lush El Yunque National Forest, the only rainforest in the U.S. National Forest System.

-Things to Do: Swimming, sunbathing, snorkeling, and scuba diving all top the list of activities in Cancun.
-Beyond the sea, book a package to visit historic sites like the Chichen Itza Ruins or take a street food tour to try tacos and mezcal.
+Things to Do: Swimming, sunbathing, snorkeling, and scuba diving all top the list of activities in Cancún.
+Beyond the sea, book a package to visit historic sites like the Chichén Itzá Ruins or take a street food tour to try tacos and mezcal.

 After the crush of tourists in Greece in the summer, September through October are known as some of the best times to find a deal while exploring the delicious Mediterranean meals and impressive ruins in Athens.
 Plus, the weather is just as delightful, with temperatures in the seventies.

 Things to Do: Known as the birthplace of democracy, there’s more history in Athens to explore than anyone could fit into one visit—from the Parthenon to Hadrian’s Arch.
 Don’t skip more recent Greek culture either, as seen in the recently renovated National Museum of Contemporary Art Athens.

-You Might Also Like:• The 15 Best Hotel Booking Sites
+• The 15 Best Hotel Booking Sites

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.